learn-co-curriculum/react-ts-forms-abstraction/README.md

 cluttered component.

-Instead of writing separate functions for each input field, we could actually condense this down into one more reusable function.
-Since `event` is being passed in as the argument, we have access to some of the `event.target` attributes that may be present.
+Instead of writing separate functions for each input field, we could actually condense this down into a single, more reusable, function.
+Since `event` is being passed in as the argument, we have access to the `event.target` attributes that may be present.

 If we give our inputs `name` attributes, we can access them as `event.target.name`: